In Nepal, an uphill battle for gender parity

 Such attitudes probably wouldn’t surprise Bimala Rai Paudyal, a member of the lower house of parliament we met in Kathmandu.
 She says that women’s skills and capacity are often questioned when they want to become politically active.
 Sometimes, she says, women need to convince family members by telling them about the economic benefits.
 However, “people never question men’s capacities,” she says — even if women work twice as hard.

 Many of the advocates say that fixing the quota system was just a first step.
-“The democracy is not enough to ensure women’s rights because democracy functions with the majority voice”, says Indu Tuladhar, a lawyer and director of the Himal Innovative Development and Researchexternal link, an advocacy group.
+“The democracy is not enough to ensure women’s rights because democracy functions with the majority voice”, says Indu Tuladhar, a lawyer and director of the Himal Innovative Development and Research他のサイトへ, an advocacy group.

 Much more to be done